rocker-org/devcontainer-features/src/quarto-cli/NOTES.md

 such as `{mermaid}` and `{dot}` into non-HTML formats.

-To do this in a Docker container, besides specifying the `installChromium` option of this Feature, you also need to install Chromium itself.
+To do this in a Docker container, besides specifying the `installChromium` option of this Feature, we also need to install necessary shared library dependencies of Chromium.

-For Debian, this can be done with `devcontainer.json` as follows using the `ghcr.io/rocker-org/devcontainer-features/apt-packages` Feature.
+On Debian, this can be done with installing Chromium via `devcontainer.json` as follows using the `ghcr.io/rocker-org/devcontainer-features/apt-packages` Feature.

 ```json